 Daisy Shah

 Daisy Shah is an Indian actor, best known for Tamil cinema.
-Daisy Shah began their career in 2010.
+Daisy Shah began their career in 2010 and has been a prominent figure in the industry for over 16 years.
 With 30 credits to their name, Daisy Shah remains one of the most prolific and celebrated talents in the industry.
 Spanning 10+ years, Daisy Shah's career remains one of the longest and most celebrated in Tamil cinema.

 Career Milestones